TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 1/2 Chronicles 1.7.md

 ---

-In that night did God appear unto Solomon, and said unto him, Ask what I shall give thee.
+In that night God appeared to Solomon, and said to him, "Ask what I shall give you."